MicrosoftDocs/VBA-Docs/access/Concepts/Controls/refer-to-tab-control-objects-in-vba.md

 ```

 > [!NOTE]
-> Because the **Value** property is the default property for a tab control, you do not have to refer to it explicitly.
+> Because the **Value** property is the default property for a tab control, you don't have to refer to it explicitly.
 For this reason, you could omit `.Value` from the preceding example.

 Setting a tab control's **Value** property at run time changes the focus to the specified page, making it the current page.
 For example, the following statement moves the focus to the third page of TabControl1: